reruo321/OS-Self-Study/_Appendix/Linux/Commands/N/nm/README.md

                      U printf

 Symbol `U` means "undefined", and `T` means "globally defined in the text section".
-We learn that the file "hello_extern.o" defines only one symbol, `main`.
-Meanwhile, it DOES also declare `NN` and `printf` but NOT define them.
+We learn that the file "hello_extern.o" declares three symbols but defines only one, `main`.
+It means that the file DOES also declare `NN` and `printf` but NOT define them.
 Therefore, the linker is expected to find the definitions of `NN` and `printf` outside.

 The linker `ld` finds `printf` when linking with the C Standard Library, but cannot find `NN` anyware.
 That's why `ld` says "undefined reference to `NN`" error!